AdobeDocs/campaign-web.en/help/v8/content/create-fragment.md

 >[!NOTE]
 >
->Archiving a fragment does not affect content that uses it.
+>If you archive a fragment used in a content, that content is not affected.

 ### Duplicate a content fragment {#duplicate-fragments}